S. Janaki: A. R. Rahman

-During the '90s, Janaki sang many great Tamil songs for A. R. Rahman at the early stage of his career.
-Songs like "Ottagatha Kattiko", "Gopala Gopala", "Nenjinele", "Kadhal Kaditham Theetave", "Mudhalvane", "Kathirika", "Endhan Nenjil", "Margazhi Thinkal" and many are still popular.
-She won the Tamil Nadu State Film Award for Best Female Playback for "Margazhi Thinkal Allava" from the film Sangamam under his composition.
+During the '90s, Janaki sang many great Tamil and Telugu songs for A. R. Rahman at the early stage of his career.
+Songs like "Ottagatha Kattiko", "Gopala Gopala", "Nenjinele", "Kadhal Kaditham Theetave", "Mudhalvane", "Endhan Nenjil", "Margali Thingal" and many are still popular.
+She won the Tamil Nadu State Film Award for Best Female Playback Singer for "Margazhi Thinkal Allava" from the film Sangamam under his composition.